February 5. Kazinform's timeline of major events

 EVENTS

-2010 – Crown Prince of Norway Haakon Magnus opens the Kazakhstan-Norway SYSLAB Employment Center in the city of Astana.
-SYSLAB Company was established in Bergen in 1992.
+2010 – Haakon, Crown Prince of Norway, opens the Kazakh-Norwegian Employment Assistance Center SYSLAB in the city of Astana.

-2014 – Three embassies of the Republic of Kazakhstan are established in Addis Ababa (Federal Democratic Republic of Ethiopia), Mexico (The United Mexican States) and in Al Kuwait (The State of Kuwait).
+2014 – Three Embassies of Kazakhstan are established in Addis Ababa, Mexico City, and Kuwait City to strengthen diplomatic relations.

-2014 - Kazakhstani chess player Zhanssaya Abdumalik climbs up to the 89th position in the Fédération Internationale des Échecs ranking.
-For the first time in her career, the Kazakh girl ranked among 100 best chess players of the world.
+2014 – Kazakhstani chess player Zhansaya Abdumalik climbs 89th place in the FIDE rankings.
+2014 – The Al-Farabi Kazakh National University is entrusted to lead the United Nation Academic Impact in sustainable development.

-2014 - Kazakh National University named after Al-Farabi is charged to lead global hub United Nations Academic Impact.
-The official decision was made by UN headquarter.
+2015 – The special issue of the daily economic newspaper Dünya about the achievements of Kazakhstan is published in Turkey.